-Denver does have an excellent public transportation system of buses (sorry, no subway).
+Denver does have an excellent public transportation system of buses and rail (sorry, no subway).
 Definitely, check it out before you make reservations to get to and from the airport.
 The trip from the airport to Denver or vice versa on the public rail (really a bus) will cost $9.00 and takes about 40 minutes.
 If you are going into the mountains you get on the “Bustang” at Union Station in Denver.
 The west line goes from Denver to Frisco, to Eagle, to West Glenwood Park, and ends at South Glenwood Station.
 The fare is all of $10 per person.
 If you have many travelers in your party it may not be the best choice but for senior travel it is easy and relatively inexpensive.

 Sports, More Sports, and Even More Sports

 Watching a pro team play may be just what you want.
 The Colorado Rockies begin their baseball schedule in April at Coors Field.
 Tickets can be pricey but it all depends on where you want to sit.
 And perhaps on who you know.
 The Denver Broncos will not start their football season till August.
 Hockey will be played by the Colorado Avalanche until April.
 If you are a soccer fan the Colorado Rapids are exactly what you are looking for.
-LaCrosse is not as popular as other sports but do not tell that to either the Colorado Mammoth or the Denver Outlaws.
+LaCrosse is not as popular as other sports but do not tell that to the Colorado Mammoth.
 Now who could not like basketball?
 The Denver Nuggets usually play at the Pepsi Center in Denver.
 Rocky Mountain Rugby could not be better than with the Denver Barbarians.
 Definitely something for every senior traveler.